yakavetsiv/ac-bo-hackathon.github.io/resources.md

 #### [Exploring Bayesian Optimization](https://distill.pub/2020/bayesian-optimization/) - A Distill Pub article that provides an overview of active learning, Bayesian optimization with visualizations and mathematical rigor.

+#### [Bayesian Optimization Book](https://bayesoptbook.com/) - For those REALLY looking to dive deep into the topic, this book is a comprehensive resource on Bayesian optimization.
+The book aims to provide a self-contained and comprehensive introduction to Bayesian optimization, starting "from scratch" and carefully developing all the key ideas along the way.
+The book is free, and even open-source.

 </li>

 <li class="resource-block" markdown="1">

 ## BO Tools

 Use of the tools listed in this section is not a requirement.
 A diverse set of packages and implementations is encouraged.
-Likewise, multiple teams using the same package is not a problem, since implementations can remain private during the course of the hackathon.
-If you'd like to see a specific tool listed here, please navigate to the "Improve this page" link at the bottom of the page and open a pull request.
+Likewise, multiple teams using the same package is not a problem, in part because implementations can remain private during the course of the hackathon.[<sup>(?)</sup>][faq]{:title="Does my GitHub repository need to be public?"} If you'd like to see a specific tool listed here, please navigate to the "Improve this page" link at the bottom of the page and open a pull request.

 #### [Acceleration Consortium's curated list of optimization tools](https://github.com/AccelerationConsortium/awesome-self-driving-labs#optimization)

 #### BayBE
 This hackathon is co-organized by Merck KGaA.
 You may consider using an internal Merck tool that was recently open-sourced, called the [Bayesian optimization BackEnd (BayBE)](https://github.com/emdgroup/baybe).
-This tool focuses on real-world experimental campaigns in the physical sciences.
+This tool focuses on real-world experimental campaigns in the physical sciences with support for integrating domain knowledge through custom parameter encodings and built-in chemical encodings.
+In addition, it allows for custom surrogate models, mixed variable types, and transfer learning.

+#### Adaptive Experiment (Ax) Platform
+The Ax Platform is a tool developed by Meta's Adaptive Experimentation team.
+It is a user-friendly, modular, and actively developed general-purpose Bayesian optimization platform with support for simple and advanced optimization tasks.
+It is a high-level wrapper to the widely used [BoTorch](https://botorch.org/) library, also developed by Meta, which is built on PyTorch.

 <li class="resource-block" markdown="1">